Today, you are going to learn everything you need to know about the principle of progressive overload.

 The second way to increase time under tension is to perform a pause on every repetition.

-This will be performed at the hardest portion of the exercise, which is usually at the midway point of the lift.
-For example
+Typically, you should pause at the most challenging portion of the exercise, usually at the midway point of the lift.
+For example:

-Do not expect to be able to lift as much weight, nor perform the same number of repetitions as you are used to.
-The good news is, these repetitions will improve your form!
+Do not expect to be able to lift as much weight or perform the same number of repetitions.
+The good news is that these repetitions can help you learn the proper form!

 Here are the pros and cons of this method.